timeplus-io/docs/docs/faq.md

 ## Can I run Timeplus in our own cloud VPC or on-prem? {#deployment}

-Sure.
+Certainly!
 [Timeplus Enterprise](timeplus-enterprise) can be installed in your local data center or cloud VPC, with similar features as Timeplus Cloud.
+Please [contact us](mailto:info@timeplus.com) to get more details or schedule a demo.

 ## How much data I can load into Timeplus Cloud? {#datasize}